openshift/openshift-origin-design/conventions/documentation/quick-starts.md

 NOTE: There needs to be a flag and QE process to review and sign off on quick starts for each release to make sure they still work.

 ### External contributions
-* External teams may contribute quick starts to the console through a CR in 4.7 and later versions of OpenShift
+* External teams may contribute quick starts to the console through a CR in 4.7 and later versions of OpenShift.
-* The teams should contribute their quick start to the relevant quick start GitHub repo
+* The teams should contribute their quick start to the relevant quick start GitHub repo.
-* The GitHub should have the quick start template and the required tag to get UX feedback
+* The GitHub should have the quick start template and the required tag to get UX feedback.
-  * A template is in progress and will be provided for teams to use to create their own content